Arabic Salad (Simple & Traditional)

 This post may contain affiliate links.

 Arabic salad is the everyday chopped salad served across the Arab world alongside almost every meal.
-Tomatoes, cucumbers, red onion, parsley, and radishes, dressed simply with olive oil, lemon juice, salt, and pepper.
-No cooking, no marinating, ready in 10 minutes.
-Just fresh vegetables and a bright, clean dressing that lets everything speak for itself.
+The ingredients are simple: tomatoes, cucumbers, red onion, parsley, and radishes, dressed simply with olive oil, lemon juice, salt, and pepper.
+It’s so easy: no cooking, no marinating, and ready in 10 minutes.
+Just fresh vegetables and a bright, clean dressing that lets the ingredients speak for themselves.

 a bowl of Arabic salad with fork on a blue background.

-Every country has its version.
+Every country has its own version of this salad.
 In Iran it is called Shirazi salad and uses dried mint and verjuice.
-This version is the most traditional and the most universal: the one that shows up on the table without much fanfare, alongside grilled meat, rice dishes, stews, and everything in between.
+This recipe is for the “universal” version: the one that shows up on dining tables from Beirut to Dubai without much fanfare, alongside grilled meat, rice dishes, stews, and everything in between.
 If you want something more elaborate, fattoush takes a similar base and adds toasted pita, sumac, and pomegranate molasses for a heartier salad.

 Arabic salad ingredients are tomatoes, onions, cucumbers, radishes, parsley, lemon juice olive oil and salt and pepper.